NerdyBucky/ForJobSearching/README.md

  p.s all the package and all steps comments I put it in the Clients.py

- <2> By Excel Pivot Table
+ <2> By Excel Pivot Table : Please Open HireArt - Data Analyst Exercise 10.12.17.xlsx

     1 split column of Clients Name by comma','
-    2 Change the datatype of DATE into Month
-    3 Create a pivot table
-    4 Group by the Month
+    2 Create a pivot table of Count of Clients and Month 3 Group by the Month and display by Month
+    4 Row is DateOfContact and Value is the CountOfClients